NevTheDev0/Metronome-V2/README.md

 - 2025-09-23: Engineered the AI's features
 - 2025-09-24: Worked on the baseline model(s)
 - 2025-09-27: Engineered the MLP(Multilayer Perceptron) basically a neural network version of Trees, files not uploaded yet because they are all over the place
+- 2025-10-3: Docker setting UP Naive AI is getting put into play